Lo-Agency-Internship/Pouyan-NodeJS-WebServer/readme.md

 A simple NodeJS web server with standard libraries for anyone who has a crave to load files locally and study it for learnching goals.

-## Features

-- Loads HTML, CSS, JS, Image files, ...
-- Simple and easy code to comprehend for enthusiasts

 ## Run Locally

 Clone the project